-Director | Martin Carcasson, Ph.D.
+Director | Martín Carcasson, Ph.D.

-Assistant Director | Katherine R. Knobloch, Ph.D.
+Associate Director | Katherine R. Knobloch, Ph.D.

 Katherine R. Knobloch, Ph.D., is an Assistant Professor in the Communication Studies department.
 Her research and teaching focus on political communication and civic engagement, specifically exploring how deliberative public processes can create a more informed and engaged citizenry.
 For this work, she has received a grant from the National Science Foundation to study the Citizens’ Initiative Review and examine how process design affects the quality and outcome of deliberative engagement.
 Katie teaches courses in deliberation, political communication, and persuasion and in her capacity at the CPD trains undergraduates to design and facilitate community meetings.